tonypapakon/place_suggestion/README.md

 ## Contributing

 1. Fork the repository
-2. Create a new branch
+2. Create a new branch for your feature or bug fix
-3. Make your changes
-4. Submit a pull request
+3. Submit a pull request with your changes

 ## Acknowledgments

-- Google Maps Platform for location services
+- Google Maps Platform for providing location services.
-- Hugging Face for the BART model
+- Hugging Face for the BART model used in review classification.
-- Flask framework community
+- The Flask community for excellent documentation and support.
+- All contributors and users who help improve Place Suggestion through feedback.